Avengers Earths Mightiest Heroes: Tropes W to Z

 - World of Snark: When even the Hulk starts snarking, you know you've got this.

-- The Worf Effect: Depends heavily on the episode and character.
+- Depends heavily on the episode and character.
 Averted with Hulk in the first season, who only really struggles with Kang's elite mooks, Abomination and the Executioner (even they don't really hold him up for too long).
 With Thor this is generally averted but has several examples throughout the first season jarring example was when Ultron seemingly disintegrated him but not the Hulk and the very first episode Thor suffers this to showcase Graviton's power, but the Hulk awes Graviton with his power.

 - In the second season with Thor removed from the early episodes the Hulk starts to have moments of this.